80 Personal Finance Tips That Help Build Wealth

 49. Only buy a house you can afford

 Looking to buy a home?
-Find out what mortgage payment you can actually afford before you start looking.
-28% of your income is all you should be looking to spend.
+Find out what mortgage payment you can afford before you start looking.
+28% of your income is all you should be looking to spend on your mortgage payment.
 And if you plan on buying a home in 2019, check out these strategies from NerdWallet.

 50. Place emphasis on quality

-You get what you pay for!
-We have all heard that one.
+We have all heard the saying, you get what you pay for!
 That $10 shirt may seem like an easy choice but is the quality there?
 If you have to buy a new one in six months, you’re better off paying for a more expensive item initially – and taking good care of it over the years.

 51. Calculate work vs. cost

-When you are contemplating those new fabulous boots, calculate how long you would have to work in order to pay for them.
+When you are contemplating those new fabulous boots, calculate how long you would have to work to pay for them.
 You may decide they are not worth it.

 52. Invest in experiences instead of things